 An experimental class to be used to explore new approaches and applications to engineering technology.
-Prerequisite: student must be enrolled in the ENT program and have instructor permission.

 Strength of Materials • 5 Credits

 A study of stress and deformation of materials.
 Topics include: axial and torsional loading, stress-strain relationships, shearing stresses, temperature stresses, and engineering applications.
 Prerequisite: ENT 135 or instructor permission.